-Pillar/ Focus Action # Lead Division FY2025 - FY2029 ACTIONS FY25 FY26 FY27 FY28 FY29 A2 15 Engage riders, stakeholders, and community for Budget, Business Plan, service changes, Equity and Title VI update, low income fare, fare policy, A Better Red Light Rail Project, Interstate Bridge Replacement Project, potential projects on 82 nd Ave and TV Hwy and other initiatives and projects in development or underway such as transit-oriented development and potential future bus rapid transit projects • • • • • A2 16 Transportation; COO Continue to provide and, when feasible, enhance service that provides access to economic opportunity guided by Forward Together and future annual service plan engagement processes • • • • • A3 17 Maintenance Clean all fixed-route bus and MAX vehicles daily with monthly detail cleanings • • • • • А3 18 Maintenance Implement scalable cleaning plan for passenger facilities, focused on key stations and end of line stations, and refine as needed based on available resources • • • • • A3 19 COO Analyze causes of stops and delays in service, develop mitigations, and implement • • • • • А3 20 Safety & Security Implement actions to reduce trip delays due to unpredictable behavioral issues with presence on the system • A3 21 Public Affairs Deliver enhanced customer experience training to all TriMet employees • А3 22 Public Affairs Deliver customer information enhancements such as onboard announcement improvements, new video and e-paper service information signs • А3 23 Transportation; COO Implement and monitor on-demand service with ADA-eligible and general purpose riders • А3 24 Transportation; LR/HR; TS&AS/ Training Hire and retain operators to preserve and expand service • • • • • А3 25 Maintenance; LR/HR; TS&AS/Training Hire and retain service workers and mechanics to preserve and expand service • • • • • А3 26 Finance & Admin Svcs; Maintenance Replace fareboxes for better customer service • •
+Pillar/ Focus Action # Lead Division FY2025 - FY2029 ACTIONS FY25 FY26 FY27 FY28 FY29 A2 15 Public Affairs Engage riders, stakeholders, and community for Budget, Business Plan, service changes, Equity and Title VI update, low income fare, fare policy, A Better Red Light Rail Project, Interstate Bridge Replacement Project, potential projects on 82 nd Ave and TV Hwy and other initiatives and projects in development or underway such as transit-oriented development and potential future bus rapid transit projects • • • • • A2 16 Transportation; Strategy & Planning Continue to provide and, when feasible, enhance service that provides access to economic opportunity guided by Forward Together and future annual service plan engagement processes • • • • • A3 17 Maintenance Clean all fixed-route bus and MAX vehicles daily with monthly detail cleanings • • • • • А3 18 Maintenance Implement scalable cleaning plan for passenger facilities, focused on key stations and end of line stations, and refine as needed based on available resources • • • • • А3 19 Strategy & Planning; TS&AS Eng & Const Analyze causes of stops and delays in service, develop mitigations, and implement • • • • • A3 20 Safety & Security Implement actions to reduce trip delays due to unpredictable behavioral issues with presence on the system • A3 21 Public Affairs Deliver enhanced customer experience training to all TriMet employees • А3 22 Public Affairs; IT Deliver new trimet.org features that make transit easier and more appealing for more people and build the brand relationship to encourage ridership • • • • А3 23 Public Affairs Deliver customer information enhancements such as onboard announcement improvements, new video and e-paper service information signs • A3 24 Public Affairs; IT Improve reliability of real-time service information, especially during disruptions • • A3 25 Public Affairs; IT Improve accessibility of digital channels including trimet.org to improve the experience for customers with disabilities • • • A3 26 Transportation Implement and monitor on-demand service with ADA-eligible and general purpose riders • • A3 27 Transportation; LR/HR; TS&AS/ Training Hire and retain operators to preserve and expand service • • • • •

-Pillar/ Focus Action # Lead Division FY2025 - FY2029 ACTIONS FY25 FY26 FY27 FV28 FY29 A3 27 Finance & Admin Svcs; Maintenance TVM replacement for improved Hop card distribution and sales • • A3 28 Maintenance; IT Implement rail operation optimization technology (ROOT): use new Type 6 MAX light rail vehicle capabilities in new intelligent transportation system (ITS) platform, which includes an "internet of things" (IOT) device and mobile router to enhance vehicle information capture, and use monitoring and analysis software to increase understanding and tracking of vehicle maintenance needs.
-Begin implementation steps for other current fleets with ITS capabilities, including Type 3 LRVs. • •
+Pillar/ Focus Action # Lead Division FY2025 - FY2029 ACTIONS FY25 FY 26 FY27 FY28 FY29 А3 28 Maintenance; LR/HR; TS&AS/Training Hire and retain service workers and mechanics to preserve and expand service • • • • A3 29 Finance & Admin Svcs; Maintenance Replace fareboxes for better customer service • A3 30 Finance & Admin Svcs; Maintenance TVM replacement for improved Hop card distribution and sales • А3 31 Maintenance; IT Implement rail operation optimization technology (ROOT): use new Type 6 MAX light rail vehicle capabilities in new intelligent transportation system (ITS) platform, which includes an "internet of things" (IOT) device and mobile router to enhance vehicle information capture, and use monitoring and analysis software to increase understanding and tracking of vehicle maintenance needs.
+Begin implementation steps for other current fleets with ITS capabilities, including Type 3 LRVs. •